pythonindia/inpycon2023/_pages-content/code-of-conduct.md

 title: Code Of Conduct
 ---

+### Transparency Report

+Check out our Code of Conduct (CoC) Transparency Report [here](https://drive.google.com/file/d/1oKzasX6DPaxmUXKE5LbtRK3Kcs4epyqH/view?usp=drive_link) for insights into how we uphold community standards at PyCon India.
+Transparency and accountability are central to maintaining a positive environment.
+Your feedback is invaluable in our continuous improvement efforts.

 ### The Short Form

 We invite you to come to PyCon India 2023 in a spirit of curiosity, friendliness, open-mindedness, and respect.
 We will not tolerate harassment in any form.

-Check out our Code of Conduct (CoC) Transparency Report [here](https://drive.google.com/file/d/1oKzasX6DPaxmUXKE5LbtRK3Kcs4epyqH/view?usp=drive_link) for insights into how we uphold community standards at PyCon India.
-Transparency and accountability are central to maintaining a positive environment.
-Your feedback is invaluable in our continuous improvement efforts.

 At the PyCon India venue and related online forums, you agree to: